 - Place different colored ducks on the edge of the bathtub and ask your child to count them and identify the color of each duck.

 - Make art together!
 Draw on the bathtub walls using bathtub markers.

 When your little one is ready to go to sleep, perform their nighttime routine, let them choose a book, and tuck them into bed.
 Then, as you read the book, stop occasionally and ask your child to identify different objects on the page.
 Once you are done with the story, ask your child some questions, such as how the story made them feel and what their favorite part was.

 Here are some wonderful book recommendations that you can enjoy reading with your little ones.

-Follow us on our social media (Facebook, Instagram, Pinterest) all month for more fun in the sun activities, tips, resources, and more!
-Additionally, please don’t hesitate to contact us at any time to discuss if your child would benefit from pediatric therapy.
-Our team is here to support you and your child in any way we can.
+Happy New Year from Pediatric Therapy Network!
+Keep an eye on our social media (Facebook, Instagram, Pinterest) all January long for more recommendations on stress-free ways to work on your child’s therapy during your daily routine.
+We will also be sharing tips, activities, resources, and more!
+Also, please don’t hesitate to contact us anytime to discuss if your child would benefit from pediatric therapy.
+We’re here to support you and your kiddos in any way we can.